Iraklis F.C. (Thessaloniki): The Absolute Star: Vasilis Hatzipanagis era (1975–1990)

-Iraklis Thessaloniki against PAOK in Kaftanzoglio Stadium on 9 May 1976.

 On 22 November 1975, the club acquired Vasilis Hatzipanagis, a USSR national of Greek descent, who was late voted a Greece's Golden player for UEFA Jubilee Awards.
 In the 1975–76 Greek Cup competition Iraklis eliminated Veria, Pierikos, Trikala and Panetolikos to reach the semi-finals.
 In the semi-finals Iraklis beat Panathinaikos 3–2, at home.
 Panathinaikos appealed against the result claiming the Iraklis winning goal came from an offside position.
 Finally the courts turned down Panathinaikos appeal and Iraklis qualified to the final to face Olympiacos.
 On 9 June 1976 Iraklis won the Cup after a 6–5 penalty shootout.
 In the final Hatzipanagis scored twice, Kousoulakis and Gesios scored once each, in a match that ended 2–2 in full-time and 4–4 in extra-time.
 In the league Iraklis finished in the 8th position led by Gesios and Hatzipanagis, that scored 9 and 6 goals respectively.

 In the next season Iraklis was eliminated from Cypriot club APOEL in 1976–77 European Cup Winners' Cup and struggled in the league finishing in the 12th position, gathering just one point more from relegated Panetolikos.
 Iraklis improved slightly in the next season ending up 9th in the league with Gesios achieving a personal best scoring 13 goals.
 In the 1978–79 season Iraklis mproved greatly under the guidance of Antoni Brzeżańczyk.
 Iraklis finished 6th in the league, had a positive goal aggregate for the first time since the 1973–74 season and achieved the club's biggest victory in Alpha Ethniki by beating A.S.
 Rodos by an 8–1 margin.

 The 1979–80 season was the first season of fully professional football in Greece.
 Iraklis finished in the 8th position in the league having his best goal difference since the establishment of Alpha Ethniki with +11.
 The highlight of the season was a 6–0 against title perennial contenders Panathinaikos, which is Panathinaikos' biggest league defeat to date.
 In 1979–80 Greek Cup Iraklis eliminated Veria, Niki Volos, Almopos Aridea and Panarkadikos to reach the semi-finals.
 In the semi-finals Iraklis eliminated PAOK, but the club's chairman, Kostas Pertsinidis, was accused for a bribe attempt by PAOK's player Filotas Pellios.
 Iraklis proceeded to play in the Cup final, but as the players morale was damaged the club was defeated by underdogs Kastoria by a 5–2 margin.